jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 brew install git
 ```

-Run the command below to verify that git installed and you are now using the
+Run the command below to verify that git installed and are now using the
 Homebrew installed git at `/usr/local/bin/git`:

 ```bash